fsobral/RAFF.jl/docs/src/tutorial.md

 ```@repl docrepl
 raff(model,A,2)
 ```
+The number `2` above is the number of variables in model.
 The output is a `RAFFoutput type`, consequently is possible to handle with some atributes of this type.
 For example to acess only the parameters of solution, we can use

 ```@repl docrepl